-Thermal conductance of a window can be determined by measuring its U-value.
-Lower the U-Factor, better the insulating value.
+The thermal conductance of a window can be determined by measuring its U-value.
+The lower the U-Factor, better the insulating value.
 Insulating glass can reduce the thermal conductivity of a glazed window by half.
-Use of multiple glazing layers, with gas/air gaps, has become a cost effective way to reduce thermal conductivity.
-Low conductive gases like Argon are most effective.
+Use of multiple glazing layers, with gas/air gaps, has become a cost-effective way to reduce thermal conductivity.
+Low-conductive gases like Argon are most effective.
 Use of Low emissivity (low-e) coatings is another method of reducing conductance.
-This would eliminate internal radiative heat transfers by absorbing infrared radiations.
+This would eliminate internal radiative heat transfers by absorbing infrared radiation.

 Single glazing is a very poor insulator, with an R-value of about 1 (equivalent to U-1).
 Increasing the number of panes in a window improves the insulating value of the window.
 Clear double glazing has an R-value of about 2 (U-0.5),

 Till recently, fully high-performing sliding doors & windows were not available since sliding systems with satisfying performances in terms of thermal transmittance and air/water tightness didn’t exist in Indian markets.
 Systems like the sliding sash which could satisfy the highest demands in terms of comfort and lifestyle are now available.

 Some of the important system specifications for end users are as follows.

 Thermal insulation: Uw = 1.78 W/m2 K and below

 Noise reduction 40dB